Mankro/acos-draganddrop/README.md

 ```

 The JSON file may define the key `combinedfeedback` in the top level if combined
 feedback should be used.
-The feature is completely optional.
+Using this feature is completely optional.
 The value of the
 `combinedfeedback` key is an array that consists of objects.
 Each object defines
 one combination.
 The objects use the following keys: